Awais22000/simple_crawlers/README.md

 Simple Crawlers
 ===============

-Some simple crawlers in Python
+Some simple crawlers in Python.